 Montenegro is an adrenaline junkie’s dream, with plenty of outdoor activities to keep you entertained.
 Kayaking, sailing, diving, hiking, and white-water rafting are just some of the activities on offer.

 With mysterious caves, charming villages, and stunning lakes and fjords, Montenegro is perfect for exploring by kayak.
 With grade ll rapids in Tara Canyon, white-water rafting is both an exhilarating and scenic experience.
-There are also plenty of more relaxing activities on offer, such as historical tours, or sunbathing on the numerous sandy beaches.
+There are also plenty of more relaxing activities, such as historical tours or sunbathing on the numerous sandy beaches.